Summer is Forever and Always (Original Writing) Chapter 1

 "I want you to have this.
 It has been passed down through the Skye women for many generations.
 They said once you put this on you'll find your "Forever and Always".
 I know have," she smiles when says the last thing.
 She's told me the story of how she met Dad for the first time so many times and I knew this wasn't going be the last, hopefully.

 They were on their university courtyard and she was under one of the oak trees that were scattered across the quad.
 He was playing Frisbee with some of his friends and tossed it right at her head.
 All she remembers after she cussed out the Frisbee was staring into blue cornflower eyes.
-After that experience they started hanging out, dating, and months later she had my older twin brothers.
+After that experience they started hanging out, dating, and many months later she had my older twin brothers.
 She told me she didn't want to get married just because she had those two.
 But after pleading with her (while she was pregnant with me) they got married when she was just 4 months along with me.
 Keeping her name was only thing she wanted when she married him.

 "I never get tired of telling you that story.
 Your brothers think its gross but, I think they'll find out what it's like to find their "Forever and Always”, “she just stares into my bedroom, like she's trying to find something that is out of place.